nunopmferreira/multiarcade/README.md

 > ***Overlay***

 > I also added the possibility to add an overlay image over the background media.
+>
 > This allows me to use non specific videos in the background and use the overlay for additional info on where I’m at.
+>
-> In my setup the overlay is a transparent png with the name of the display.
+> In my setup, the overlay is a transparent png with the name of the display.
+This is available in all my Nevato layouts.
 >
 > ![overlay](https://github.com/nunopmferreira/multiarcade/blob/main/images/overlay.jpg)
 >